Level 1 Humanities, Music and Studio Art FAQs

 B.A., 4-year honours B.A., or 4-year combined honours B.A.).

-- See our undergraduate programs listings for specific entrance requirements to Level 2 Humanities
+- See the undergraduate programs listings for specific entrance requirements to Level 2 Humanities

 - Please note that Multimedia is a limited enrolment program.
 Entrance to the program is quite